sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

    >>> expand(z * diff(B2, z))
    sqrt(z)*sinh(2*sqrt(z))/2 + z*cosh(2*sqrt(z))

-Now we have computed the entries of this matrix
+Now we have computed the entries of this matrix to be

 .. math ::
    M =